hyperledger/indy-hipe/text/message-trust-contexts/README.md

 ## Tutorial

-_When Alice sends a message to Bob, how much should Bob trust it?_
+_When Alice's agent sends a message to Bob's agent, how much should Bob's agent trust it?_

 This is not a binary question, with possible answers of "completely" or "not at all".
 Rather, it is a nuanced question that should consider many factors.
 Some clarifying questions might include: